-While many are spoken by vast communities in Thailand, a few of these languages are either spoken by very small groups or directly endangered.
-These are the Nuah Kur, Thavung, Chong, Kensiu, Mlabri, Kasong and Sa’och language.
-While Nuah Kur has 1500 native speakers in Thailand, Sa’och is recorded to only have 10 people speaking the language in Thailand.
+While many are spoken by vast communities in Thailand, a few of these languages are either spoken by very small groups or are directly endangered.
+These are the Nuah Kur, Thavung, Chong, Kensiu, Mlabri, Kasong, and Sa’och languages.
+While Nuah Kur has 1500 native speakers in Thailand, Sa’och is recorded to only have 10 people speaking the language in the country.

 In the following, I’ll try going through some of the major Austroasiatic languages in Thailand.

 Vietnamese is obviously the language of Vietnam, but it is spoken in Thailand as well.
 It would appear that around 25.000 people in Thailand speak Vietnamese as a first language.
-In addition to that, Vietnamese is becoming increasingly popular as a language to study in school in Thailand.
+In addition to that, Vietnamese is becoming increasingly popular as a language to study in Thai schools.

 To hear what Norther Khmer sounds like, go listen to the Jesus movie in Northern Khmer.